Lonely planets and light belts: the Statistical Mechanics of Gravitational Systems: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Antonio Ponno and Zacharias Roupas for suggesting valuable references.
 G.P. has been supported by the H2020 Project Stable and Chaotic Motions in the Planetary Problem (Grant 677793 StableChaoticPlanetM of the European Research Council).
 B.S. acknowledges the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C18000100006, the PRIN I-CELMECH funded by the MIUR, and the A*MIDEX project (n.
 ANR- 11-IDEX-0001-02) funded by the “Investissements d’Avenir” French Government program, managed by the French National Research Agency (ANR).
-A.T. has been supported by the MIUR Project FARE 2016 (Grant R16TZYMEHN, Gravitational Systems Dynamics).
+A.T. has been supported by the MIUR Project FARE 2016 (Grant R16TZYMEHN, Gravitational Systems Dynamics) until May 2020 and by the H2020 Project Stable and Chaotic Motions in the Planetary Problem (Grant 677793 StableChaoticPlanetM of the European Research Council) from October 2020.